fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 }
 ```

-Because the code generating the <i>li</i> tags is JavaScript, in a JSX template it must be put inside braces like all other JavaScript code.
+Because the code generating the <i>li</i> tags is JavaScript, it must be wrapped in curly braces in a JSX template just like all other JavaScript code.

-Often in similar situations the dynamically generated content is separated into its own method, which the JSX template calls:
+It's common in similar situations for the dynamically-generated content to be separated into its own method, which the JSX template calls:

 ```js
 const App = (props) => {